awesome-spark/spark-gotchas/09_serialization.md

 #### AutoBatchedSerializer

-`AutoBatchedSerializer` is used to serialize a stream of objects in batches of size which is dynamically adjusted on runtime to keep size of an individual batch in bytes close to `bestSize` parameter.
+`AutoBatchedSerializer` is used to serialize a stream of objects in batches of size which is dynamically adjusted on runtime to keep the size of an individual batch in bytes close to the `bestSize` parameter.
 By default it is 65536 bytes.
-General algorithm can be described as follows:
+The general algorithm can be described as follows:

 1. Set `batchSize` to 1
 2. While input stream is not empty